 - Final Exams: If a final exam is not easily offered online, instructors should consider how to postpone it should the UW experience a shut-down.
 Regardless, instructors should strongly consider creating an alternative make-up final exam for students who may need to take the exam after finals week.
 Please be aware of the potential for cheating, as students who miss the exam may communicate with those who took it.

-- Grading: Winter Quarter grades are due on March 24.
-See the Registrar’s FAQ page for detailed grading information and options.
+- Grading: Please see the Registrar’s FAQ page for detailed grading information and options.
 If a change needs to be made to the grading, consider these two options:

 - Assign an “X” grade for any student who is unable to complete assignments due to the impacts of COVID-19.
 “X” literally means that an instructor is unable to assign a grade at the time grades were due.
 This grade can be converted into a numeric grade by the instructor at any time, even if additional work is not completed.
 Do NOT use an “I” or incomplete.